 Q: Can I collect Medical Disability Retirement and OWCP Federal Workers’ Compensation at the same time?

 A: You can receive the Federal Disability Retirement annuity and an OWCP schedule award at the same time; however, you cannot receive the OWCP wage loss benefit at the same time as your Federal Disability Retirement benefit annuity.
+It’s important to be aware of what benefits you can and cannot receive together, and which benefits have an offset.

 Q: Once I turn 62 years old, do I have to do anything to convert my Federal Disability Retirement benefit into my regular FERS retirement?